DeluxeOwl/chronicle/README.md

 By **applying** (or replaying) these events in order for a, we can reconstruct the current state of any person.

-In the example above, you would apply all events with the log ID `person/7d7e974e` (the bold rows), ordered by `version`, to reconstruct the current state for "John Smith."
+In the example above, you would apply all events with the log ID `person/7d7e974e` (the bold rows), ordered by `version`, to reconstruct the current state for "John Smith".

 Let's take a simplified bank account example with the balance stored in an db table: